-- 5-4-1 This test must be carried out on all vehicles equipped with aqueous electrolyte batteries.
-Vehicles with sealed "gas recombinant" batteries are excluded. - 5-4-2 The test must be conducted following the method described in Annex 7 to the present Regulation.
-The hydrogen sampling and analysis must be the ones prescribed.
-Other analysis methods can be approved if it is proven that they give equivalent results. - 5-4-3 During a normal charge procedure in the conditions given in Annex 7, hydrogen emissions must be below 125 g during 5 h, or below 25 x t2 g during t2 (in h). - 5-4-4 During a charge carried out by an on-board charger presenting a failure (conditions given in Annex 7), hydrogen emissions must be below 42 g.
-Furthermore the on-board charger must limit this possible failure to 30 minutes. - 5-4-5 All the operations linked to the battery charging are controlled automatically, included the stop for charging. - 5-4-6 It shall not be possible to take a manual control of the charging phases. - 5-4-7 Normal operations of connection and disconnection to the mains or power cuts must not affect the control system of the charging phases.
+- 5.4.
+Determination of Hydrogen Emissions - 5.4.1.
+This test shall be carried out on all vehicles equipped with open type traction batteries. - 5.4.2.
+The test shall be conducted following the method described in Annex 7 to the present Regulation.
+The hydrogen sampling and analysis shall be the ones prescribed.
+Other analysis methods can be approved if it is proven that they give equivalent results. - 5.4.3.
+During a normal charge procedure in the conditions given in Annex 7, hydrogen emissions shall be below 125 g during 5 h, or below 25 x t2 g during t2 (in h). - 5.4.4.
+During a charge carried out by an on-board charger presenting a failure (conditions given in Annex 7), hydrogen emissions shall be below 42 g.
+Furthermore the on-board charger shall limit this possible failure to 30 minutes. - 5.4.5.
+All the operations linked to the battery charging are controlled automatically, included the stop for charging. - 5.4.6.
+It shall not be possible to take a manual control of the charging phases. - 5.4.7.
+Normal operations of connection and disconnection to the mains or power cuts shall not affect the control system of the charging phases. - 5.4.8.
+Important charging failures shall be permanently signaled to the driver.
+An important failure is a failure that can lead to a disfunctioning of the on-board charger during charging later on. - 5.4.9.
+The manufacturer has to indicate in the owner's manual, the conformity of the vehicle to these requirements.